umr-lops/sarwaveifrproc/docs/product_description.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An example of L2 WAV measurement filename is

-l2-s1a-iw1-wav-vv-20231103t063230-20231103t063255-051049-0627c3-004-e00.nc
+l2-s1a-iw1-wav-dv-20231103t063230-20231103t063255-051049-0627c3-e00.nc

-where `l2` gives the processing level, `wav` describe the product family; `dv` the polarization configuration for the acquisition (indepently of how the channels are used in the file itself).
+where `l2` gives the processing level, `wav` describe the product family; `dv` the polarization configuration for the acquisition (independently of how the channels are used in the file itself).
 `e00` is a product version, it means: a processor version + options of processing.
 The same are the one given at the end of the SAFE name.